Yathra Chodikkathe: Plot

-Balan's friend, Maniyappan (Sadiq), offers him a mobile phone as a gift to Ponnu, but she is also given a phone by her Aunty.
+Balan's friend, Maniyappan, offers him a mobile phone as a gift to Ponnu, but she is also given a phone by her Aunty.
 Ponnu learns about Sanju, Aunty's nephew, who expressed interest in marrying Ponnu.
 Ponnu then falls for Sanju who has deep affection for Ponnu, which is expressed by his willingness to marry her once her studies are completed.

 When Balan comes to the hostel to offer the mobile, Ponnu asks him to stop visiting her so frequently, which hurts Balan.
 She rejects Balan's phone.
 Balan returns dejected.

 Ponnu is taken to her aunt's house by Sandra, to meet Sanju's father.
 She is molested there by a person claiming to be Sanju's father.
-She is forced into prostitution by her Aunty, in order to not to lose Sanju.
+She is forced into prostitution by her Aunty, in order not to lose Sanju.
 Sanju, however, is unaware of this arrangement.

 During one encounter, she is arrested by the police.
 Maniyappan's friend who is in the police informs him about the incident.
 Maniyappan takes Balan to the police station to identify Ponnu.
 Balan takes her home and asks her to discontinue her studies.

 Balan plans to marry her to a local man, despite opposition from his wife.
 Ponnu flees to a hostel.
 She learns that Sanju is not related to Aunty.
 Balan goes to the hostel and forcefully brings her home.
 Ponnu resists, causing a scene.

 The police arrive and seek to understand the situation.
 Sandra claims that Balan repeatedly molested Ponnu at her house, which is why she is unwilling to go with him.
 They are both taken into police custody.

 Newspapers publish Balan's story as narrated by Sandra, and Balan's reputation is badly damaged.
 Indira leaves to stay with her siblings.
 After paying his bail, Balan and Maniyappan go to Balan's house.
 On the way, he is treated badly.
 He is shocked to see that his wife, Indira, has left him.
 Unable to bear the humiliation, he hangs himself from a tree.